lfzyx/ButterSalt/README.md

 `pip3 install -r requirements.txt`

-edit the config.cfg and modify the SALT_API option to you salt api address
+edit the config.py and modify the SALT_API option to you salt api address

 `python3 index.py`

+## Initializing the database

+Open up a Python terminal in our repository root.

+`from ButterSalt import db`

+`db.create_all()`